Coproduced by WSPCF and Reaching Families

 This guidance is for the general public who are fit and well.
 If you are clinically vulnerable, meaning you are at higher risk of severe illness from coronavirus, you are advised to stay at home as much as possible and, if you do go out, take particular care to minimise contact with others outside your household.

 If you or a member of your household is clinically extremely vulnerable to coronavirus – that is, people with specific serious health conditions – you are advised to continue to take precautions if you do choose to go outside, to keep safe by keeping two metres apart at all times.
 You should only spend time with members of your own household, though if you live alone, you can spend time outdoors with one person from another household.
-There are changes due to come into effect on 6th July and 1st August, which you should read about here.
+From the 1st August, the Government will pause shielding, unless the rates of transmission of Covid-19 begin to rise significantly which you should read about here.

 If you work in a critical sector outlined in this guidance, or your child has been identified as vulnerable,